 Writing Center Mission

 The Writing Center is a student-staffed program designed to provide one-on-one assistance at any stage of the writing process, from initial brainstorming to final drafts—and everything in between.
 We offer individual peer review conferences for Union undergraduates working on writing projects across the liberal arts, sciences, and engineering curriculum.
 All conferences are face-to-face and typically last 50 minutes.

 The Writing Center is located on the second floor of Schaffer Library, Rooms 226 and 227.
-Make an appointment online, or “drop-in” during hours of operation.
-We are open during the ten-week term, Sunday through Thursday, 3-11pm.
-We are closed on Friday and Saturday.
+You can make an appointment online, or “drop-in” during hours of operation.
+We are open during the term, Sunday through Thursday, 3-11pm.
+The Writing Center is closed on Friday and Saturday.

 Our Teaching Philosophy

-At the Writing Center, our approach is collaborative and conversational.
-Our student-led staff engage their peers in lively discussion about the ideas and purpose, along with the situation, audience, organization, clarity, and coherence of writing projects.
-We work with students on sentence-level issues and grammar, but we prioritize “higher-order” issues in student writing—from understanding the assignment to idea development, thesis, structure, argumentation, and the use of evidence, along with paragraphing, topic sentences, transitions, word choice, and so on.
+All writers need readers.
+Warm, friendly, constructive feedback—that's what we do at the Writing Center.
+Our approach is collaborative and conversational: our student-led staff of writing mentors engage their peers in lively discussion about ideas, and the purpose, situation, audience, organization, clarity, and coherence of writing projects.
+We work with students on sentence-level issues and grammar, but we prioritize “higher-order” concerns in student writing—from understanding the assignment to idea development, thesis, structure, organization, and argument, along with use of evidence, paragraphing, topic sentences, transitions, word choice, and so on.